-Switzerland’s Jungfrau region also offers grand Swiss Alps skiing for a family ski trip, from Grindelwald’s extensive terrain, to the beautiful car-free villages of Wengen and Mürren, all of which are interconnected with lift access and a regional “ski Oberland” lift ticket.
+Switzerland’s Jungfrau offers grand Swiss Alps skiing for a family ski trip, from Grindelwald’s extensive terrain, to the beautiful car-free villages of Wengen and Mürren, all of which are interconnected with lift access and a regional “ski Oberland” lift ticket.
 The world famous Piz Gloria, featured in a James Bond film, at Schilthorn Mountain’s 9,744’ summit offers panoramic dining serviced by cable cars.

-Saas Fee is another Swiss gem near Zermatt, maybe the best kept secret of the Swiss Alps, especially family friendly with a traditional car-free ski village and ski slopes surrounded by beautiful blue glaciers.
+Saas-Fee is another Swiss gem near Zermatt, maybe the best kept secret of the Swiss Alps, especially family friendly with a traditional car-free ski village and ski slopes surrounded by beautiful blue glaciers.

-Gstaad, Adelboden, Haslital, and Engelberg are other legendary family ski resorts in Switzerland, postcard perfect villages lead to vast ski terrain, very popular with the well to do European families and celebrities.
+Gstaad, Adelboden, Haslital, and Engelberg are other legendary family ski resorts in Switzerland, postcard perfect villages lead to vast ski terrain, very popular with the well-to-do European families and celebrities.

 Verbier is a vibrant Swiss French ski village – part of Les 4 Vallées skiing, with top hotels and restaurants, and some very steep terrain off Mont Fort and Mont Gelee, amazing scenery including Mont Blanc and the Matterhorn in the distance, plus extensive snow parks and kids ski school programs.
 Verbier is part of Switzerland’s vast 4 Vallées.

 The Swiss side of the vast Portes du Soleil ski region includes the Swiss ski villages of Champery, Les Crosets, Champoussin and Morgins.
 This is the largest international ski resort in the world allowing you to ski between Switzerland and France and second in size only the the Les Trois Vallées Ski Region of France.